5 signs stress induced weight gain is happening to you

-Cortisol: The stress hormone
+Cortisol: Our stress hormone

 1. Uncontrollable sugar cravings